bahaipedia/mediawiki-skins-Ridvan/README.md

 # Skin:Ridvan

 Ridvan is a modern, responsive MediaWiki skin originally developed for [Bahaipedia.org](https://bahaipedia.org).
-It is a rewrite of the Skin:Chameleon NavHead layout that we used for several years, minus the need for Bootstrap.
+It is a rewrite of the Skin:Chameleon NavHead layout that we used for several years, minus the need for Bootstrap and several other dependencies.
 Search suggestions are an adaption of code found in Skin:Citizen.

 ## Credits